Ph.D. Candidate, J. Mike Walker ’66 Department of Mechanical Engineering

 Email: siddavis424@tamu.edu

-Sidney is a Ph.D. student in the J. Mike Walker ’66 Department of Mechanical Engineering at Texas A&M University.
+Sidney is a Ph.D. student in the J. Mike Walker ’66 Department of Mechanical Engineering at Texas A&M University who began in Fall ’22.
 He graduated with a Dual B.S. in Physics and Mathematics from Tarleton State University (TSU).
-While attending TSU his research focus was on Ion Beam analysis and various types of mathematical modeling in physics and disease modeling.
-His current research focuses on experimentation and computational modeling of hypervelocity impacts, as well as the development of diagnostic tools.
+While attending TSU, his research focus was on Ion Beam analysis and various types of mathematical modeling in physics and disease modeling.
+His current research focuses on investigating the hypervelocity impact response of aerospace composite material.
+This is done in a joint experimental and computational approach.
+He holds expertise in running several different impact codes for studying hypervelocity impacts to composites, metals, and other materials.
+In addition, his work focuses on developing other high-rate diagnostics to measure relevant parameters often useful in the fields of high-rate impacts and hypersonics.

 Aniket Mote